Geomidd/platform-science-code-exercise/README.md

 ### Inputs

-CLI with two files with newline separated lists (guaranteed to not be malformed but not case consistent)
+CLI with two (or three) files with newline separated lists (guaranteed to not be malformed but not case consistent)
 1. Street addresses of shipment destinations
 1. Names of drivers
+1. [Optional] Save file

 ### Outputs

-JSON file named `output/routing-YYYYMMDD.json` with format
+If no save file name is provided, JSON will be printed to the console.
+Otherwise, a JSON file with the given name will be provided.
 ```
 {
-  "totalSustainabilityScore": 0,
+  "suitabilityScore": 0,
-  "routings": [
-    {
+  "assignments": {
-      "driver": "Driver Name",
-      "destination": "123 Main Street"
+    "Driver Name": "123 Main St"
   }
-  ]
 }
 ```